bizilabs/halo/README.md

-# Shady
+# Halo
-A compose ui components library for android, iOS and desktop
+A compose ui components library for kotlin multiplatform (android, iOS, desktop)

 > Built on top of Material3 `with styling`